PacoteJS/pacote/packages/memoize/README.md

 - A function that generates a string key for cached results.
 This function optionally takes the same arguments as the function to memoize.

-- The function to memoize.

-`memoize()` returns a version of the function provided as the second argument that caches results.
+- The function to memoize. `memoize()` returns a version of this function that caches results.

 ## License